Ainārs Šlesers: Political career

 He was the leader of the LPP/LC and a Parliament Deputy of the 7th, 8th, 9th and 10th Saeima.
 He was also the Minister of Economics in the cabinet of Vilis Krištopans (1998–1999), Deputy Prime Minister in the cabinet of Einars Repše and Indulis Emsis (2002-2004), Minister of Transport in the cabinet of Indulis Emsis, Aigars Kalvītis and Ivars Godmanis (2004-2009) and Deputy Mayor of Riga in 2009–2010.

 Minister of Transport

 Šlesers was Minister of Transport and Communications from 2004 to 2009, while also serving as Deputy Prime Minister in Indulis Emsis Government.
 During these years, he is credited for developing the Riga International Airport into a regional hub, increasing the number of passengers tenfold.
 The crucial step in the development of the airport was the agreement between Šlesers and Ryanair CEO Michael O'Leary about entering the Riga Airport in 2005.
-At the same time, the Latvian government-owned airline airBaltic has steadily become the largest airline in the Baltics.
+At the same time, the Latvian government-owned airline airBaltic had steadily become the largest airline in the Baltics.
 Due to its fast-paced growth, the Riga Airport was included in the EU railway development project, Rail Baltica.
 With total investments exceeding 5,8 billion Euros, the project will offer convenient connections to the Baltic Capitals and to Western Europe.